aregsar/aregsarblog/blog/2020/laravel-app-with-redis-in-docker/index.md

 May 5, 2020 by [Areg Sarkissian](https://aregsar.com/about)

+In this blog post I will show you how to run a local Redis data store in a docker container.

+We will configure the Redis docker container to persist data across container restarts.

+We will also configure our Laravel application to use this Redis store for application data storage, for Laravel Session storage, for the Laravel Cache store and as a queue for Laravel queued jobs and queued notifications.

 ## Creating the docker-compose file

-Create a new docker-compose.yml file in the Laravel project root directory:

-> Note: skip to the next section if you already have a docker-compose.yml file in the root directory
+> Note: skip to the next section if you already have a `docker-compose.yml` file in the root directory

+In this section we will create a new `docker-compose.yml` file in the Laravel project root directory:

 ```bash
 touch docker-compose.yml